 Disney Cruises – a Review

 January is a perfect time to think about not only doing a cruise with your kids this coming summer, but doing a cruise with your kids next summer.
-Disney will be announcing their Summer 2017 cruise schedule soon, and some of their popular and unique itineraries sell out well over a year in advance.
-If you’re interested in one of their sailings, grab a reservation before it’s too late!
+Disney announces their summer cruise schedules roughly 16 months in advance and some of their popular and unique itineraries sell out quickly.
+If you’re interested in one of their sailings, grab a reservation before it’s too late.